borb/amigahid-pico/README.md

 on the fence at the moment, but the current license choice is Eclipse Public License 2.0 (EPL-2.0).

+## third party licenses

+* µgui: this code contains 'µgui' by achim döbler; the license for this can be read at in the [display readme](./src/display/README.md)

 ## whuh... who?

 nine <[nine@aphlor.org](mailto:nine@aphlor.org)>